Can Floaters Be Caused By A Slip And Fall?

 While it is possible for a slip and fall to cause floaters, it is not a common occurrence.
 Floaters are typically caused by changes to the vitreous humor, which is the gel-like substance that fills the inside of the eye.
 However, if a slip and fall causes a head injury, it is possible for the impact to damage the retina or other structures of the eye, which could lead to the development of floaters.

-Read More: Is Slip And Fall Personal Injury?
+Read More: What To Do When You Slip And Fall At Home?

 Other Causes of Floaters